 As a new faculty member, you will likely have many questions.
 If some of these are not answered in this Guide, please seek out either your department chair or an appropriate department staff person.
-If they cannot assist you, please email me in the Provost's office or call at x7766.
-If you have suggestions for information to include in this guide, please contact me as well.
-I very much appreciate your input.
+If they cannot assist you, please email <a href="mailto:meinthe.org/mei